limine-bootloader/limine/STIVALE.md

 ### 32-bit kernel

-`eip` will be the entry point as defined in the ELF file.
+`eip` will be the entry point as defined in the ELF file, unless the `entry_point` field in the stivale header is set to a non-0 value, in which case, it is set to the value of `entry_point`.

 At entry all segment registers are loaded as 32 bit code/data segments.
 All segment bases are `0x00000000` and all limits are `0xffffffff`.